yaobinwen/learn-linux-kernel/jammy/README.md

 This file provides macros and functions related to the kernel configuration system, serving as an interface for accessing and manipulating configuration options that are defined through the `Kconfig` system and set during the kernel build process.

+### `include/uapi`

+This folder contains user-space API (UAPI) headers which refers to the interfaces and data structures that the kernel exposes to user-space programs.
+- These headers are intended to be included in user-space programs.
+They define the API for communication between the kernel and user-space, ensuring that user-space applications can make system calls, use ioctl commands, and interact with kernel subsystems.
+- These headers are designed to maintain **backward compatibility**.
+This ensures that user-space applications can continue to work with newer kernel versions without needing modifications.
+- The folder contains sub-folders and headers for various kernel subsystems, such as networking, filesystems, device drivers, etc. Each subsystem exposes its specific API to user-space through these headers.

+For example:
+- `include/uapi/linux/`: Contains headers related to general kernel APIs, networking, filesystems, and more.
+- `include/uapi/asm-generic/`: Contains architecture-independent headers that are shared across different hardware architectures.
+- `include/uapi/asm/`: Contains architecture-specific headers for different hardware platforms (e.g., x86, ARM).

 ### `scripts/basic/fixdep.c`

 The comment in `fixdep.c` explains the purpose of this tool: